domino14/cesars-blog/content/posts/2020-02-24-improving_state_of_scrabble.md

 draft = false
 tags = ["devjournal"]
-title = "Ideas for improving the state of Scrabble"
+title = "Ideas for improving the state of Scrabble" summary = "I have a lot of ideas for improving the state of tournament and recreational Scrabble, mostly revolving around the technological aspect of things.
+I am aware that there are many other ways in which it is lacking, but my expertise is in technology, and that's probably the best way I can make an impact"
 +++
 I have a lot of ideas for improving the state of tournament and recreational Scrabble, mostly revolving around the technological aspect of things.
 I am aware that there are many other ways in which it is lacking, but my expertise is in technology, and that's probably the best way I can make an impact.